c1008h/FoodGenie/README.md

 <img src='./images/FoodGenie.gif'>

 ## Description
-The solution to the daily food dilemma.
-Search and save your favorite resturaunts and foods.
-Save time and let the app decide your next meal!
+Introducing the Food Genie, the perfect solution for indecisive foodies!
+Save all your favorite foods and restaurants in one place, and let the Genie take care of the rest.
+With a simple tap, the Genie randomly selects an item from your saved list, saving you time and reducing the stress of deciding where to eat.
+No more endless scrolling or debating with friends, let the Food Genie help you discover new and exciting dining experiences.

 ### Created with:
 - <a href='https://javascript.info/'>JavaScript</a>